 DL packet drop in gNB-DU on RLC SDU level

-It is notified that DL packet drop in gNB-CU-UP is similar to existing measurement in 36.314.
-Main new thing is that instead of QCI, measurement is done per 5QI.
+It is notified that the measurements are maintained per gNB-CU-UP or per gNB-DU, which is different level of counters management compared to LTE (e.g. per cell).
+Another difference that due to usage 5QI instead of QCI, the granularity of counters is different.

 In principle, 5QI is not known in the PDCP protocol, so it is not possible to know the (original) 5QI for each PDCP packet for a DRB if several QoS flows are mapped to the same DRB.
+The mapping between QCI and DRB in LTE is 1 to one and the mapping between 5QI and DRB in NR might be many to one.

-However, there are alternative ways to do the measurement:
+However, in RAN2 view there can be alternative ways to do the measurement:

+Perform measurements by data bearer level.
 RAN2 understanding is that all QoS flows mapped to one DRB get the same QoS treatment.
 Thus also resulting packet discard rate is same for all flows/5QIs mapped to the same DRB (and PDCP entity).
 QoS profile of the DRB can be called as “mapped 5QI”.
 Measurements can be performed per mapped 5QI (and thus per DRB).
 The mapped 5QI used for the DRB is used to determine which counter to step, instead of the 5QI of the individual flow.

-Perform measurements by 5QI by associating each PDCP SDU to the SDAP SDU and derive 5QI based on that.
-This is more complex than having measurements per DRB.
+Perform measurements by 5QI by associating each PDCP SDU to the SDAP SDU and derive 5QI based on that..

 From RAN2 point of view, packet drop in gNB-DU level per RLC SDU is similar to the previous measurement in the PDCP SDU level.
 However, 5QI is not known in the gNB-DU and thus this measurement cannot currently be performed per each QoS flow separately.
 However, the measurements can be performed per each RLC entity which would then correspond to the QoS treatment of all flows.

-In Option 3 case, QCI is known in the eNB and thus measurements can be done per QCI.
-This is similar to LTE measurement in 36.314.
+In Option 3 case, QCI is known in the eNB and thus measurements can be done per QCI as in LTE measurement in 36.314 for the bearers where PDCP is anchored in LTE node.
+For bearers which are anchored in the NR node, the measurements are done in gNB on the same level.

 In general, RAN3 is responsible for CU-DU split and thus feasibility of measurements need to be confirmed in RAN3 as well.